0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/swarm_qa_tools.md

 ## Web Monitor (warp server)

-Before the web monitor will work properly for swarm, if you did not do it up to now, run the health command once (see section above).

-After this, in one terminal window start the svelte dev server.
+To start web monitor for swarm, in one terminal window you have to start the svelte dev server.
 This updates the HTML and JS bundles as files are changed.
 You need this for realtime feedback.

 ```
-cd $HOME/libra/ol/cli/web-monitor
+cd $HOME/diem/ol/cli/web-monitor
 npm run dev
 ```

 Then in a second terminal window, you can start the "warp" server, which will serve the web monitor on port 3030:

 ```
-cd $HOME/libra
+cd $HOME/diem
 cargo r -p ol -- --swarm-path $HOME/swarm_temp/ --swarm-persona alice serve
 ```